MSatiro/direct-cn-android/README.md

 `./playit-0.9.3-aarch64`

-7° After you write the last command, playit will start and a **token will show, save it somewhere** then go in <https://playit.gg/setup/agent>.
+5° After you write the last command, playit will start and a **token will show, save it somewhere** then go in <https://playit.gg/setup/agent>.
 That page it's a one-time step, if the webpage doesn't detect your token automatically (what I'm not sure if it's working 100% on mobile), then click on the hyperlink "...[here](https://playit.gg/claim?setup_start=0)" and put the token.
 The app will validate the token, and you're all set.

-**PRO-GAMER-TIP:** To see if the server is active, go in Termux and see if "Authenticated, Connection Alive and Tunnels Setup" are `true`, if everything is then you're online!
+6° In your [tunnels page](https://playit.gg/account/tunnels), press `+Add Tunnel` and do these steps:

+ • `Tunnel Type:` TCP+UHP

+ • `Port Count:` 1

+ • `Local Port:` 7777

+ • Check the `Enable Tunnel` box, then press **Add Tunnel**.

+7° You'll be redirected to your created tunnel page, scroll down until you find the **Update Local Adress** window, you'll need to put your router IP in the Local Adress, to see your IP on Android: **Go into Wi-fi Settings > Select Your Wi-fi > Details > Scroll Down until you will see the the IP Address**, now copy it and paste in the `Local Adress`, then click in Update

 8° In your [tunnel overview](https://playit.gg/account/tunnels) select the tunnel you've created, and you'll find your `Domain`, `Allocation` and `Port` infos.